Estate Agency Services

 All the properties that we are marketing are promoted on popular websites such as rightmove.co.uk and onthemarket.com, as well as on our own haart website.
 Traditional newspaper advertising is very effective, as is our revolutionary social media technology, FLINK.

-Our branch is open seven days.
+Our branch is open Monday to Saturday.
 Come and see us or give us a call.

 Average - Great Shelford selling price